saljashamy/iVote-Simulator/readme.md

 # iVote Simulator

-Console simulator of web-based classroom response system with real-time results and feedback to polls.
+Console simulator of classroom polling and voting system with real-time results.

 #### Features:
 - Create polls for either a question with a single answer or multiple answers.